-Active in-line appliances are on the front-lines of your network, but out-of-band monitoring devices are just as important to your overall network visibility and security.
-Your out-of-band monitoring devices might include application performance monitoring, Wireshark, network analyzers, lawful intercept and deep packet inspection.
+Active inline appliances are on the front-lines of your network's critical links, but out-of-band monitoring devices are just as important to your overall network visibility and security.
+Your out-of-band monitoring devices might include application performance monitoring (APM), Wireshark, network analyzers, lawful intercept and deep packet inspection.

 In this post, we’ll discuss the keys to ensuring 100% network access for your out-of-band monitoring appliances that analyze your network traffic.

 Your out-of-band monitoring devices aren’t effective if they can’t see 100% of network traffic and compare it to your normal baseline.
 Placing analyzers and network TAPs in different locations throughout the network will allow you to compare traffic to help spot suspicious activity and ensure the devices are deployed effectively.

 Follow these tips for proper deployment: